willkee/explora/README.md

 -   The home page displays the most recent questions on the site
 -   Users can post questions
--   Users can post answers to existing questions
+-   Users can post answers to existing questions (but not to their own questions)
--   Users can upvote answers to questions
+-   Users can upvote answers to questions (but not to their own answers)
 -   Unauthenticated users can view all questions and answers

 <br>